 Prominent Indian-origin Pakistani politician B M Kutty passes away

-New Delhi, Au 26: Prominent Indian-origin Pakistani politician and human rights activist BM Kutty died on Sunday at a hospital in Karachi after a protracted illness.
+New Delhi, Aug 26: Prominent Indian-origin Pakistani politician and human rights activist B M Kutty died on Sunday at a hospital in Karachi after a protracted illness.
 He was 89.

-Biyyothil Mohyuddin Kutty, popularly known as BM Kutty, migrated to Pakistan from Kerala 70 years ago in 1949 when he was 19.
+Biyyothil Mohyuddin Kutty, popularly known as B M Kutty, migrated to Pakistan from Kerala 70 years ago in 1949 when he was 19.

 "He was ill for a while.
 He spent his life fighting for civil and human rights," said Marvi Sarmad, a human rights activist and journalist.
 His wife Birjis Siddiqui died in 2010.
 The couple has four children.